 There are pros and cons to both types.

 Let's take a look at the main differences between portable tow brakes and permanent (hardwired) tow brakes.

 Portable Towed Vehicle Brake Systems

-Also, a portable brake system is cheaper because you don't have to pay for installation, which can cost as much as the supplemental braking system equipment costs alone.
+Also, a portable brake system is cheaper because you don't have to pay for installation.

 Additionally, you will have to store the device when it's not in use (it cannot be left in place in your toad as it goes where your feet go when you drive).

 We all know storage space is an extremely valuable commodity in an RV.

 Therefore you have to take it out of your toad when you get to your destination and store it.